 6.8.
 Review by the University Awards Committee: The University Awards Committee shall make the final selection of the award recipient(s) from the ranked nominees forwarded by the College Awards Committees.
 The name(s) of the award recipient(s) shall be forwarded to the Chair of the Academic Senate.

 7.0.
-DISTINGUISHED FACULTY ADVISING AWARD
+DISTINGUISHED FACULTY ADVISING AND MENTORING AWARD

 7.1.
-Purpose: The Distinguished Faculty Advising Award, established in 2008, is designed to encourage, reward, and publicly acknowledge sustained excellence in advising by members of the University’s faculty.
-This award is designed to honor those who have consistently demonstrated their dedication and skill in service to their advisees.
-Nominees shall be evaluated based on evidence of effective advising qualities and practices that distinguish the nominee as an outstanding academic adviser.
-Normally, there are no more than three (3) awards granted annually.
+Purpose: The Distinguished Faculty Advising and Mentoring Award, established in 2008, is designed to encourage, reward, and publicly acknowledge sustained excellence in advising and mentoring in all forms by members of the University’s faculty.
+Nominees shall be evaluated based on evidence of effective advising/mentoring qualities and practices in working with undergraduate or graduate students (including postbaccalaureates).
+Normally, there are no more than t five (5) awards granted annually.

+7.2 Scope: This award distinguishes those working primarily with undergraduates versus graduate students (including postbaccalaureates).
+The award is also based on the recognition different kinds of advising exist, and broadly separates between advising or mentoring RSCA and academic advising.
+Academic advising encompasses activities that assist students as they define, plan, and achieve their educational goals.

+Candidates are expected to identify their expertise and contributions within one of the following areas to be considered for this award:

+mentoring undergraduate research, scholarly, or creative activities [RSCA]

+undergraduate academic advising

+mentoring graduate RSCA

+d) graduate/postbaccalaureate academic advising

+Although applications within these categories are encouraged, applications not fitting neatly into the categories are also award eligible, as long as applicants demonstrate clearly how their advising or mentoring activities impact students.

 7.3.
-Eligibility: Eligible candidates for the award are all faculty.
-Since this award is designed to honor consistent and sustained advising, as well as the relationship between advising and degree completion, candidates must demonstrate a minimum of three (3) years of service as a faculty advisor.
+Eligibility: All Unit-3 faculty are eligible.
+These awards are designed to honor candidates outstanding records of advising and/or mentoring over three (3) or more years.

 7.4.
 Nomination: Nominations for the Distinguished Faculty Advising Award may be submitted by university faculty, staff, administrators, students and/or alumni/ae.
 Any nominator may nominate only one (1) candidate for this award in a given academic year.
 The letter of nomination, signed by the nominator(s), shall identify the nominee, and shall provide a brief rationale for the nomination.
 Nomination letters are due at the Academic Senate Office.